Why the optics of the 'All the Money in the World' pay gap are so bad

-The film "All the Money in the World" didn't live up to its title when it comes to paying actress Michelle Williams — an uncomfortable revelation at a time when Hollywood is still finding its footing with fair treatment of women, experts say.
+The film "All the Money in the World" didn't live up to its title when it came to paying actress Michelle Williams — an uncomfortable revelation at a time when Hollywood is still trying to find its footing in treating women fairly, experts say.

 "Please go see Michelle's performance in All The Money in The World.
 She's a brilliant Oscar nominated Golden Globe winning actress.
 She has been in the industry for 20 yrs.
 She deserves more than 1% of her male costar' s salary," tweeted actress Jessica Chastain.